pallets-eco/flask-security/docs/features.rst

 Run ``flask --help`` and look for users and roles.

-Social/Oauth authentication
+Social/Oauth Authentication
 ----------------------------
-Flask-Security provides a thin layer which integrates authlib with Flask-Security views and features (such as two-factor authentication).
+Flask-Security provides a thin layer which integrates `authlib`_ with Flask-Security views and features (such as two-factor authentication).
 Flask-Security is shipped with support for github and google - others can be added by the application.